Chapter 18: Respiratory Protection

 Once the respirator has been properly selected and fitted, its protection efficiency must be maintained by proper use in accordance with 29 CFR 1910.134(g).
 UMW will ensure written procedures that respirators are used properly in the workplace.

-The safety office has used the following checklist to ensure that proper use procedures include coverage of OSHA requirements:
+OEMS has used the following checklist to ensure that proper use procedures include coverage of OSHA requirements:

-Face-piece Seal Protection
+Face-Piece Seal Protection

 Do not permit respirators with tight-fitting face-pieces to be worn by employees who have: